Danial-Kord/Latex-CV-Builder/README.md

     "answer": "My friend who had experience with IAESTE internship encouraged me to attened IAESTE exam."
      }]}
     ```
-6. After doing the last part you will receive a response declaring the place of you CV as Pdf file.
+6. After doing the last part you will receive a response declaring the place of your CV as Pdf file.

 7. Enjoy!